psych10/psych10.github.io/prospectus/index.md

 The components that will be graded include:

 *Quizzes*: Every week there is a quiz that must be completed by the deadline.
-You must score 100% on each quiz to receive credit - you can retake it as many time as necessary to get a perfect score.
+You must score 100% on each quiz to receive credit - you can retake it as many times as necessary to get a perfect score.
 In some cases the quizzes may include short answer questions; for these questions, credit will be obtained  by making a good faith effort to answer the question, even if the answer is factually incorrect.

 *Problem sets*: Every other week there will be a R programming problem set due.
 Problem sets will be graded for completion only, not for correctness.
 We will attempt to provide feedback on individual assignments to help improve coding, but may be limited in our ability to do this for all students/problem sets.
 The instructional team is always happy to meet to provide additional feedback on coding questions.